-- 6.5 We never ignore or condone wrongdoing. - 6.6 We are accountable for what we do and take responsibility for our actions and decisions.
+- 6.4 We demonstrate high personal standards, treating others as we would expect to be treated ourselves, fairly and with respect. - 6.5 We never ignore or condone wrongdoing. - 6.6 We are accountable for what we do and take responsibility for our actions and decisions.